 API stands for ‘Application Programming Interface’ and is a way for one application to interact with another application.
 Only the target application needs an API; a programmer (acting on behalf of Application A) will use it to request information from Application B and also instruct Application B to carry out actions on behalf of Application A, as per the diagram on the right.

-It’s worth pointing out that you may have to pay a licence fee for using an API, and there’s a very good reason for that.
+It’s worth pointing out that you may have to pay a license fee for using an API, and there’s a very good reason for that.
 If a software provider has invested time and money into creating a product with comprehensive functionality, then allowing a third party to make use of this functionality for free would remove any requirement to buy their software.
 Anyone with programming knowledge could just create a simple web based UI that delivers all the same functionality, just by calling upon it with the API.
 The licence fee is therefore required to protect intellectual property.

 This is a more powerful and robust integration than XML and gives you much more functionality.
 You would use API if you want one application to make use of the functionality of another.